gmurayama/monadic-response-handler/README.md

   );
 ```

 The main concept regarding using an object to wrap the function result is to manage not only the expected value but the error case as well.
-This library gives large flexibility on the value that will be passed through the callback function, whatever it may be an primitive value, a list, an object or even **nothing at all**!
+This library gives large flexibility on the value that will be passed through the callback function, whatever it may be a primitive value, a list, an object or even **nothing at all**!

 ## How to use it